Blackduke77/nerdio-actions/README.md

 ---

 Welcome to the **Nerdio Scripted Actions Collection**!

 This repository contains curated and reusable PowerShell scripts optimized for use within [Nerdio Manager for Enterprise (NME)](https://getnerdio.com/nerdio-manager-enterprise/) and [Nerdio Manager for MSP (NMM)](https://getnerdio.com/nerdio-manager-msp/).

 Each script is designed to automate common post-provisioning, maintenance, and management tasks for Azure Virtual Machines and Windows hosts.

-Note: this code is provided as-is, without warranty or support of any kind.

 ---